Syrenate/Sudoku-Solver/README.md

 </p>

 ## Instructions
+Requires latest python release [`≥ 3.14.4`] and the [pyside6](https://wiki.qt.io/Qt_for_Python) framework for the GUI.

 Run `main.py` in the terminal, it will open a separate Qt window.
 Click to select a tile, enter a number to change the value, and press backspace to remove a value.
 Then press solve!

-## TODO:
-- Add an actual functioning GUI lol.
-- Optimize board searching (i.e reduce redundant searches with human-derived algorithms).